RPG Group: RPG Life Sciences

-RPG Life Sciences (RPGLS) is an Indian pharmaceutical company, formerly known as Searle (India) Ltd. Its three major sources of business are manufacturing and marketing of bulk drugs, also known as API (Active Pharmaceutical Ingredients), pharmaceutical formulation and fermentation & biotechnology.
-It has global partnership for dossiers/DMF in Europe and Canada, artificial sugar in UK, NSAID in Europe, and formulations in Asia, Canada and Europe.
+RPG Life Sciences (RPGLS) is an Indian pharmaceutical company, formerly known as Searle (India) Ltd. It is engaged in manufacturing and marketing of bulk drugs, also known as API (Active Pharmaceutical Ingredients), pharmaceutical formulation and fermentation & biotechnology.

-RPGLS offers services like marketing partnership, NDDS development, development of non-infringing process technologies, and P2P and/or contract manufacturing to its global partners.
-In 2012, it was named as one of India's best places to work by the Great Places to Work institute.

 Harrisons Malayalam

 Harrisons Malayalam is an agricultural business corporation.
 It cultivates between 14'000 ha – 26'000 ha (information varies) of its own land and processes products from other farmlands in its neighbourhood.
 In addition to banana, cardamom, cocoa, coffee, coconut, pepper, and vanilla, its primary products are rubber, tea, and pineapple.
 Harrisons Malayalam is the largest producer of pineapples in India, and the largest producer of tea in South India.
 It employs around 13,000 people in rural Kerala.

 Venture capital

 RPG Ventures

-It is the venture capital arm of the RPG Group, which makes investments in startups in different sectors like health and wellness, technology, automotive, infrastructure, and project management.
-In October 2016, it invested an undisclosed amount in Bangalore-based bot-mitigation and management startup, ShieldSquare, through a series A funding.
-In September 2017, it invested US$1 million in Pune-based elderly-care e-commerce platform, Seniority.
-In November 2017, it backed the Pune-based online pharmacy, Medsonway Solutions with US$600,000.
+It is the venture capital arm of the RPG Group, which invests in startups.